-Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity; drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
-Other specific forms of CCE is being formed or manipulated into committing crimes including shoplifting, vehicle crime or serious violence to other.
+Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity; drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market towns, and seaside towns.
+Other specific forms of CCE are being forced or manipulated into committing crimes including shoplifting, vehicle crime, or serious violence to others.

-Staff at KAA must be aware that children involved in criminal exploitation often commit crimes themselves, their vulnerability as victims is not always recognised by adults and professionals, (particularly older children), and they are not treated as victims despite the harm they have experienced.
+Staff at KAA must be aware that children involved in criminal exploitation often commit crimes themselves, their vulnerability as victims is not always recognised by adults and professionals (particularly older children), and they are not treated as victims despite the harm they have experienced.
 They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to.

-KCSIE 2021 was updated to emphasise that 'it is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
-This year's legislation continues to reflect this update.
+Legislation emphasises that 'it is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
 The indicators may not be the same, however professionals should be aware that girls are at risk of criminal exploitation too.
 It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation'.

-Additional point regarding CCE:
+Additional points regarding CCE:

-- can affect any child or young person (male or female) under the age of 18 years - can affect any vulnerable adult over the age of 18 years - can still be exploitation even if the activity appears consensual - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence - can be perpetrated by individuals or groups, males or females, and young people or adults - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- can affect any child or young person (male or female) under the age of 18 years - can affect any vulnerable adult over the age of 18 years - can still be exploitation even if the activity appears consensual - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence - can be perpetrated by individuals or groups, males or females, and young people or adults - is typified by some form of power imbalance in favour of those perpetrating the exploitation

-Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.
+Whilst age may be the most obvious power imbalance, this can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.